n3m6/fillip/README.md

 });
 ```

-Replace api.hello with your customer api function.
+Replace api.hello with your custome api function.

 ## API